 Rachel O’Neill is a filmmaker, writer and artist based in Te Whanganui-a-Tara, Aotearoa.

-She seeks out fresh ways to see and understand life and art.
-She strives to represent the humour, candour and strangeness at the heart of human experience.
+She strives to represent the longing for human connection, humour, and strangeness at the heart of human experience.

 Born in Tokoroa in 1983, she moved to Puketaha in the Waikato with her parents when she was one.
 She lived in the area until she left home to go to university in Auckland.
 Since then she’s acquired an education of sorts and has become quite a lot queerer.
 She was the first person in her family to go to university and her mum has all her certificates, even the one she got for debating, though she was never on the debating team.
-She is grateful for her parents, siblings and her very insightful nephew.
-She tries to be a good friend while making films, doing art, writing and capitalising on her cheesy sense of humour.
+She is grateful for her family and tries to be a good friend while making films, doing art, writing and capitalising on her cheesy sense of humour.

 Rachel is the director of numerous experimental short films and the comic web series ‘With Sympathy’.
 She is actively seeking mentorship and directing experience, including opportunities to work with actors on new projects.

 Through the Directors and Editors Guild of New Zealand she has participated in Rehearsal Room events, and several directing workshops with filmmakers like Jason Stutter and Danny Mulheron.
 In 2014, she completed the six-week inaugural International Residency Programme in 2014 at RM gallery, Auckland where she worked on a selection of film-based projects.

 Rachel is the creator of webseries with sympathy, an absurdist set of improvisations that follow the trials and tribulations of an heiress to a greeting card empire in the digital age.
 You can view the series on the project website It’s Rachel O’Neill Calling.
 You can view a selection of her experimental art films on her YouTube channel.